Telkom SA SOC Limited – Annual report – 31 March 2022

-- The contract contains an asset, which is either explicitly or implicitly identified in the contract
+- The contract contains an identified asset, which is either explicitly or implicitly identified in the contract;

-- The Group has the right to obtain substantially all of the economic benefits from use of the identified asset throughout the period of use, considering its rights within the defined scope of the contract
+- The Group has the right to obtain substantially all of the economic benefits from use of the identified asset throughout the period of use, considering its rights within the defined scope of the contract; and

 - The Group has the right to direct the use of the identified asset throughout the period of use.
 The Group assesses whether it has the right to direct how and for what purpose the asset is used throughout the period of use.

 Recognition of leases

-At the commencement date of a lease, the Group shall recognise a right-of-use asset and lease liability for contracts that are, or contains, a lease, except in the case where recognition exemptions are elected.
+At the commencement date of a lease, the Group shall recognise a right-of-use asset and lease liability for contracts that are, or contain, a lease, except in the case where recognition exemptions are elected.

 The Group has elected to apply the following recognition exemptions:

 Lease and non-lease components

 A number of lease contracts include both lease and non-lease components.
 The Group allocates the consideration in the contract to each lease and non-lease component based on the amount as stipulated in the lease agreement as the rental for the asset is separate from the operational costs in the majority of the agreements.
 In lease agreements, where the gross rental amount includes operational costs, an estimate will be made to determine which portion of the gross rental relates to operational costs, which will inform the separation of the operational costs on these contracts.
 The Group has not elected the practical expedient to account for non-lease components as part of its lease liabilities and right-of-use assets.
 Therefore, non-lease components are accounted for as operating expenses and are recognised in profit or loss as they are incurred.

 Right-of-use assets – initial and subsequent measurement